 As with most of Southern Arizona, the desert hikes are best from November to March.

 Summer starts a lot earlier in Tucson, Arizona than it does in most of the country.

 We severely underestimated the brutal May heat in Saguaro National Park.

 Of course, we knew it would be hot, but both the husband and I are used to desert hiking.

-Together, we’ve hiked Arches National Park, hiked to the Colorado in the Grand Canyon, and did the longest trail at White Sands National Monument— all in hot weather, and didn’t think it would be a problem.
+Together, we’ve hiked Arches National Park, hiked to the Colorado in the Grand Canyon, and did the longest trail at White Sands National Park— all in hot weather, and didn’t think it would be a problem.

 We started hiking before dawn, but the temperatures quickly reached over 100 degrees Fahrenheit.

 There was little to no shade available during the entire hike.

 If you visit Saguaro in winter and want more hiking ideas, try driving towards Phoenix.
 I love hiking Camelback Mountain (in downtown Phoenix) and the Siphon Draw Trail, Hieroglyphic Trail, and Silly Mountain east of Phoenix.